TURBOSOGGY69/FarmIT-Smart-Agricultural-Solution-System-SASS-/README.md

 # FarmIT-Smart-Agricultural-Solution-System-SASS-

+FarmIT is a cutting-edge IoT-based smart agriculture system that empowers farmers with real-time monitoring, predictive analytics, and secure data insights to optimize crop health, soil conditions, and weather management.

 ## Key Features
 - Real-time monitoring of **soil moisture, temperature, crop health, and weather conditions** using IoT sensors
 - Predictive analytics and alerts powered by machine learning for **disease detection and weather forecasting**